vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 ### VSecM v0.37.0 (*codename: Telescopium*)

-**Feb 27, 2025 — Mar 26 2025**
+**Feb 27, 2025 -- Mar 26 2025**

-This is a “*catch all*” that contains all remaining documented future plans.
+This is a "*catch all*" that contains all remaining documented future plans.
 We will create new iterations from it as the time gets closer.

 [Here is a list of issues that are candidate for VSecM vTelescopium](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.37.0-candidate+).